Seeking Cancer Care

 Find resources to help you navigate health insurance coverage, so you can focus on what matters.

-If you are a Florida Medicaid member and you are experiencing challenges with your managed care plan, contact the Florida Agency for Health Care Administration online or by calling 1-877-254-1055 (TDD 1-866-467-4970).
+If you are a Florida Medicaid member experiencing challenges with your managed care plan, contact the Florida Agency for Health Care Administration or call 877-254-1055 (TDD 866-467-4970).

 View the Health Insurance Consumer GuideWhat do I need to know about my loved one’s health insurance?